ambled/weave.sh/README.md

 And the [Wiki](http://github.com/ambled/weave.sh/wiki)

-We've just launched, more to come soon
+We've just launched, more to come this weekend, sample buildable test code checked in.

 Garth
 10/11/12